Movement System

 2. Assign profiles to roles (e.g., Attacker gets Aggressive, Waiter gets Passive).

-// Called by EnemyControllerBase automatically
+// Called by SECCombatControllerComponent automatically when role changes:

-MovementEvaluator->SyncForCombatRole(CurrentRole, MyAIConfig);
+MovementEvaluator->SyncForCombatRole(RoleTag, MyAIConfig);

 Key Properties